 The following are two definitions of a contract of insurance.

-The first is taken from *Prudential vs. IRC [1904 KB 658]**, *which was an important test case and leading authority:
+The first is taken from Prudential vs. IRC [1904 KB 658]__, which was an important test case and leading authority:

 A contract of insurance then, must be a contract for the payment of a sum of money, or for some corresponding benefit such as the rebuilding of a house or the repairing of a ship, to become due on the happening of an event, which event must have… some degree of uncertainty about it and must be of a character more or less adverse to the interest of the person effecting the insurance.